abarron97/hello-world/README.md

 Needs an internet connection

-Not as useful for large teams or projects
+Not as useful for large teams or projects due to cost